 The OIO makes sure New Zealand’s sensitive assets are in good hands, and enables overseas investment that benefits New Zealand.

 The Overseas Investment Office assesses applications from overseas investors to make sure they meet the criteria in the Overseas Investment Act 2005.
 Overseas people and organisations (more than 25 per cent foreign-owned) wanting to invest in New Zealand’s sensitive land, significant business assets and fishing quota must get consent before they do so.
+A revision to the Act in 2018 means that residential land is also now sensitive land.

 Consent decisions are made by ministers, with advice from the Office, or by the Office itself, under delegation from ministers.